luomus/kotka-v3/README.md

 # KotkaV3

-This is the the new Angular and Nestjs-based version of kotka CMS.
+This is the new Angular and Nestjs-based version of Kotka CMS.

-Start for localhost in docker-compose using `docker-compose up` in the root of the projent, if permissions are denied comment out `USER node`-line in the Docerfiles under `tools/docker` for both kotka and api.
+Start the development server with docker-compose using `docker-compose up` in the root of the project.

 ## Testing